 Actions to strengthen operational resilience are further specified.
 The regulators are clear in their CPs that impact tolerances should be used by firms as an investment planning tool.
 This means that an understanding of a firm’s business services, vulnerabilities and impact tolerances should guide initiatives to replace outdated infrastructure, address key person dependencies, or be able to communicate with all affected parties.

 The regulators ask firms to conduct regular self-assessments of their compliance with operational resilience requirements.
 These self-assessment need to be reviewed and approved by the board.
 This will require firms to document how they have identified their important business services and set the impact tolerances for each of them.
 It should also include a summary of the vulnerabilities to the delivery of the identified business services, and an outline of the scenario testing performed to assess whether the impact tolerances can be met.

-The CPs from the regulators are open for comment until 3 April 2020 and should be finalised mid-2021.
+The CPs from the regulators are open for comment until 3 April 2020 and should be in force mid-2021.
 As mentioned above, the three-year timescale that the regulators envision for firms to implement the framework fully is shorter than many in the industry had expected.
 This reflects the high priority that regulators have given to strengthening operational resilience in the financial sector.